eraofchaos/eraofchaos.github.io/units/Harpy.md

 ---
 title: "Harpy"
 permalink: /units/Harpy/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Harpy.
+Harpy Units.
+Harpy Hag.
 Era of Chaos The monster is part human and part bird.
 No one can bear their cloud-piercing screaming."
 unitID: 702
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Harpy"
 toc: true